Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## Running as Root

-Binary Ninja will refuse to run as root on Linux and macOS platforms (this is partially enforced by the usage of an embedded QWebEngine which will not run as root).
-You can work-around this issue by either running as a regular user, or forcing BN to launch but you will need to also disable [active content](settings.md#updates.activeContent).
+Binary Ninja will refuse to run as root on Linux and macOS platforms.
+You can work around this issue by either running as a regular user, or forcing BN to launch.
 If you try to use su or another similar tool, make sure that user has permission to the X11 session.

 ## API